Read all the information presented below. When ready select the "View Program" tab above.

 This course meets all criteria and has been approved by the AHRA, The Association for Medical Imaging Management for One (1) ARRT Category A CE Credit.

-This course meets all CRA renewal credit criteria and has been approved for one (1) continuing education credit in the following CRA domains: Operations Management and Asset Management.
+This course meets all CRA renewal credit criteria and has been approved for one (1) continuing education credit in the following CRA domains: Asset Resource Management (AM) and Operations Management (OM).

 For information on applicability and acceptance of continuing education credit for this activity, please consult your professional licensing board or other credentialing organization.

 To receive CE credits for participating in this CE activity you must successfully complete the online post examination with a passing score of 80% or higher.

 Online examinations return an immediate grade report.
 Upon receiving a passing score click Continue and complete the evaluation form.
 To view and print your Statement of Credit click the Print/View Certificate button displayed from within your MyAR Archives page.

 Participants have an implied responsibility to use the newly acquired information to enhance patient outcomes and their own professional development.
 The information presented in this activity is not meant to serve as a guideline for patient management.
 Any procedures, medications, or other courses of diagnosis or treatment discussed or suggested in this activity should not be used by clinicians without evaluation of their patient’s conditions and possible contraindications on dangers in use, review of any applicable manufacturer’s product information, and comparison with recommendations of other authorities.